201026-reston-java-msa/demos/week5/README.md

 - 2-way data binding in Angular will help users to exchange data from the component to view, and from view to component (bidirectional)
 - 2-way databinding is a combo of Property Binding and Event Binding
 - 2-way binding can be achieved with the `[(ngModel)]` directive...think banana in a box!

-## package.json
-- Think of the pom.xml file within your Angular project
-- The package.json file is stored in the root of your application
-- This file is used to give information to npm (node package manager) and identify all the project's dependencies and handle them.

-## Webpack
-- The angular CLI uses a tool called **webpack** which is a build automation tool.
-- it minifies all of our JS scripts, HTML and CSS files and bundles them together
-- The webpack traverses our application looking for `import` statements and builds a dependency graph

 ## Directives
 Directives change the appearence behavior or layout of the DOM (Document Object Model)